 - 1/2 cup (50g) cacao powder

 - 2 tablespoons honey or maple syrup to taste

-- Whisk together oats, brown sugar, caster sugar and baking powder until well combined.
+- Whisk together oats, brown sugar and caster sugar until well combined.
 Add the peanut butter, egg and vanilla extract.
 Then stir until soft dough forms.
-Refrigerate for 1 hour.
+Refrigerate for 10 minutes.